A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Playa Balandra Norte

-• 1 hour 30 minutes
+• Time: 1 hour 30 minutes

 Balandra to El Hongo

-• 30 minutes
+• Time: 30 minutes

 Balandra to Mirador Tilimbrijie

-• 1 hour 45 minutes
+• Time: 1 hour 45 minutes

 Mirador Balandra (on the opposite headland to Balandra Beach)

-• 1 hour 30 minutes
+• Time: 1 hour 30 minutes

 Balandra Bay is known for its crystal waters and white sand

-2) Stand up paddle boarding and kayaking at Balandra Beach
+3. Stand-up paddle boarding and kayaking at Balandra Beach

-If you’re looking for a unique way to explore the bay, there are usually some vendors selling stand-up paddle boards (SUPs) and kayaks available to rent at Balandra Beach.
+If you’re looking for a unique way to explore the bay, there are usually some vendors selling stand-up paddleboards (SUPs) and kayaks available to rent at Balandra Beach.
 It’s a bit pricey by Mexico standards – kayaks are 350 pesos per hour or 200 pesos for 30 minutes and SUPs are 300 pesos an hour – but it’s a fun way to explore the bay’s surrounding areas.
-Some tour operators also offer specialised Balandra Beach SUP Tours where a guide will take you through the mangroves as well as around the beautiful coastline.

-Balandra Beach is only a half hour drive from La Paz
+Balandra Beach is only a half-hour drive from La Paz

-3) Explore the mangroves
+4. Explore the mangroves

 Some of the beaches at Balandra Bay are surrounded by a network of mangroves, which act as hurricane barriers.
 There are three species of mangrove at Balandra Bay, red, white and black, and they provide pivotal shelter for certain species of fish.
-You can explore these delicate eco-systems by stand up paddleboard or kayak.
+You can explore these delicate ecosystems by stand-up paddleboard or kayak.

 Balandra Bay is home to a network of mangroves